CodesVault/kathamo/README.md

 <br>

 ### Response API
-HTTP requests return `\Howdy\Helpers\Response` object.
+HTTP requests return `\Howdy\Services\Response` object.
 This object has apis as below.

 ```php
 getBody()  // json decoded body of the response